Sun And Country

 Through the next four years, we’ll take all that research, condense it, and develop stories across multiple formats – text, audio, video in long and short form, print, and physical spaces.

-We’re going to create a body of work such that a person who knew next to nothing can now have an informed, empathetic, and nuanced conversation about the war.
+We will create a body of work such that a person who knew next to nothing can now have an informed, empathetic, and nuanced conversation about the war.
 And in a way that is easy to consume, have conversations with, and share.

 The first format will be interactive narrative essays that are as immersive as they’re gripping.
-You’ll be able to read them on Sun and Country starting May 30, 2023.

 The second format will be audio, where you’ll also hear the voices of people who experienced the war or had their lives directly and deeply affected by it.
 It’ll be available on podcast streaming platforms and, possibly, on the radio.